smartemailing/types/README.md

 ```

 #### Extraction from array

-handy for strict-typing API requests or Forms data
+This is really useful for strict-typing (validation) multidimensional arrays like API requests or Forms data.

 ```
 <?php

 	$input = [

 	];